|CNY Hiking HOME PAGE||Adirondack Waterfalls||Siamese Ponds Wilderness|

 Auger Falls is really a serious of impressive rapids along the Sacandaga River channeled through a narrow flume as the river travels into a gorge.
 It's not a normal drop waterfall that we are used to seeing, however it is still worth exploring.
-The toughest part is finding first the parking area along NY 8/30 and then the main trail to the falls.
+The most popular route is from the trailhead off of NY 8 & NY 30.

 There are two trails to Auger Falls (both are called the Auger Falls Trail), one from a side road off NY 8.
 This trail travels along the river bank past the falls and further upstream.
 This trail is sometimes regarded as the Auger Falls Trail Eastside.
 The other trail is a marked trail up to the falls and then if one followed the unmarked but well worn path upstream, the hike can be a loop hike.
 This trail is sometimes called the Auger Falls Loop Trail or Auger Falls Trail Westside.
 The main parking area is marked off NY 8/30 with a DEC sign.